redhead/diploma-thesis/Event Sourcing.md

 If you use version control systems or other tools to back up your code base you can recover the working code easily.
 Getting back the database state, however, may be impossible because of the destructive changes made to the production database during deployment.
 The original data for the old version may be lost forever because of the schema update.
 If the database was backed up before the deployment you can get the original database back.
 However, you would lose all the data the users created during the week that the new version was working.

-With Event Sourcing this fallback can be accomplished easily.
+With Event Sourcing, this fallback can be accomplished easily.
 Since events must never be altered, we still have all the necessary data to recreate the original data model by replaying all the events including those created in that week.

-But we can go a step further in our deployment process and keep the two systems, the original version and the new version, running side by side.
+But we can go a step further in our deployment process and keep the two systems, the original version, and the new version, running side by side.
 After deployment, the new version can take control of generating the events, while both versions can process them individually into their own data models in separate databases.
 If anything goes wrong with the live version, you can just switch back to the original (but still up-to-date) version running in parallel.
-This way the users will not be affected by long lasting down times leaving you more time to fix the problem.
+This way the users will not be affected by long-lasting down times leaving you more time to fix the problem.

 #### Event processing

 With a complete event log, we can make projections of the data for the users.
 But we can also create other systems around the same event log.
 The systems can then use some or all the events to do tasks like

-- Monitoring (some events sent too often, or in unexpected order)
+- Monitoring (some events sent too often or in unexpected order)
 - Fraud detection
 - Data analysis
 - Data mining